 In the photos above, why is the male on the left brown and cryptic, while the male on the right is red-black and flashy, does this matter, and how does it happen?
 Those questions are effectively my PhD dissertation.

-Why are some male red-backed fairy-wrens dull (left photo) and other males bright (right photo)?
-My lab has been asking this question for a while now but we haven't quite figured it out.
-Most males remain in dull plumage during their first breeding season, but some males molt into bright plumage before their first breeding season.
-By their second year most males take on bright plumage before they breed.
-We know that females are more attracted to and prefer to mate with males in bright plumage over males in dull plumage, so why wouldn't all males molt into bright plumage for the breeding season?
+For Red-backed Fairy-wrens, the species shown above, most males remain in brown plumage during their first breeding season, but some males molt into red-black plumage before their first breeding season.
+By their second year of age nearly all males take on red-black plumage before they breed.
+Previous research has shown that females prefer to mate with males in red-black plumage over males in brown plumage, so why wouldn't all males produce into red-black plumage for the breeding season?

 Low-amplitude Song in Birds